devjgm/papers/cpp_civil_time.md

 * `civil_year`

-Each class is a simple value type with the same interface for construction and the same six attributes (a getter for each of the YMDHMS fields).
-These classes differ only in their alignment and their semantics regarding addition, subtraction, and difference.
+Each class is a simple value type with the same interface for construction and the same six accessors for each of the YMDHMS fields.
+These classes differ only in their *alignment* and their semantics regarding addition, subtraction, and difference.

+A civil time class is aligned to the civil-time field indicated in the class's name.
 Alignment is performed by setting all the inferior fields to their minimum valid value.
 Hours, minutes, and seconds will be set to 0, and month and day will be set to 1.
-The following are examples of how each of the six types would align the civil time representing February 2, 2015 at 04:05:06 in the morning (Note: the format used here is not important).
+The following are examples of how each of the six types would align the civil time representing February 3, 2015 at 04:05:06 in the morning (Note: the string format used here is not important).

  Class          | Example alignment
 ----------------|---------------------